sebastian-sommerfeld-io/sebastian-sommerfeld-io/README.md

 I'm passionate about Infrastructure as Code—and really, *everything as code*.
 From bootstrapping developer machines to deploying production-grade workloads, I believe in defining systems declaratively and managing them through version control.

 Most of the repositories here are forks or smaller experiments.
 My main projects and more structured work live in the [sommerfeld.io organization](https://github.com/sommerfeld-io).
-If you're into GitOps, Kubernetes, automation, or developer tooling, feel free to check it out!

 Feel free to contact me at <sebastian@sommerfeld.io>.